THE INSURANCE MOST OF YOU NEVER THOUGHT ABOUT: EMERGENCY SITUATION -PART II

-In a case of a road emergency (got stuck in the traffic, on the snow road, car breakdown, or out of gas), we, humans, need the basic supplies to survive until the help has arrived.
+In the case of a road emergency (getting stuck in traffic, on a snow road, car breakdown, or out of gas), we, humans, need the basic supplies to survive until help has arrived.
 We need food and water, warm temperature and light, not to mention the power supply for your communication devices.
 You will never know how long you would need to wait, so, below is a short list of what you might need to keep in your car.
-Adjust to your climate and choose the quantity in accordance to the number of family members traveling with you.
+Adjust to your climate and choose the quantity in accordance with the number of family members traveling with you.

 - Thick candles and a lighter/waterproof matches

-- Medical Emergency kit (see above) and a 1-2 days’ supply of a prescribed medicine, if any.
+- Medical Emergency kit (see above) and a 1-2 days’ supply of prescribed medicine, if any.

-- Plastic bags various sizes (for waste, etc.)
+- Plastic bags of various sizes (for waste, etc.)

 - Cash (hidden)